mithraiclabs/psyoptions-docs/docs/team.md

 <img src="/img/team_pics/spencer.jpg" alt="Spencer" height="150" width="150" />

-Spencer previously worked at Bienville Capital, an asset manager with $4bn AUM, leading their crypto focused fund, and has been in the crypto industry for over five years.
-Prior to this, he was working at Velocity Financial supporting originations and blockchain research.
-He is focused on leading strategy and business development at PsyOptions.
+Spencer previously ran crypto investing for a US$4 billion asset manager.
+He has been in the crypto industry for over five years.
+He's focused on leading strategy and business development at PsyOptions.
 <strong>Connect</strong>
 <ul>
     <li><a href="https://twitter.com/gm_wagmi">Twitter</a></li>